 As these inexperienced students without a deep social awareness gradually gained a sense, through the process of the survey, of the absurdity and unfairness of their society, their perplexity gave rise to a new social awareness.
-For instance, National Taiwan Normal University student WANG Yueh-Hsin and Art University student KUO Pin-Chun at first merely felt an aesthetic sentimentalism towards the ruins, but their participation in this project broadened their perspective on society.12 Aside from visiting the vacant spaces in person, this trip to the countryside was also an exploration of the self; Art University student Hu ZiQi feels that the process of returning home for the survey struck his understanding of himself and his hometown.
+For instance, Normal University student Wang Yueh-Hsin and Art University student Kuo Pin-Chun at first merely felt an aesthetic sentimentalism towards the ruins, but their participation in this project broadened their perspective on society.
+12 Aside from visiting the mosquito halls in person, this trip to the countryside was also an exploration of the self; Art University student Hu Ziqi feels that the process of returning home for the survey struck his understanding of himself and his hometown.
 The ethnic Bunun student came to feel that "Aboriginal culture cannot be represented by artifacts on display.
-Those soulless objects are absolutely incapable of expressing the spirit of the aboriginal peoples and their gracious, joyful hearts."13
+Those soulless objects are absolutely incapable of expressing the spirit of the aboriginal peoples and their gracious, joyful hearts."
+13

 Moreover, the students who travelled the ruins gained different experiences.
-In the documentary, Art University student KE Jun-Yao said that "interacting with the ruins is like a kind of therapy," and that "in making art you must excavate yourself... in a state of solitude you can say much to yourself."
-Or perhaps you will come to feel that you are an intruder, and ask yourself, "In what kind of mental state should I approach these halted ruins?"14 The ruins also provided the students with artistic inspiration.
+In the documentary, Art University student Ke Junyao says that "interacting with the ruins is like a kind of therapy," and that "in making art you must excavate yourself... in a state of solitude you can say much to yourself."
+Or perhaps you will come to feel that you are an intruder, and ask yourself, "In what kind of mental state should I approach these halted ruins?"
+The ruins also provided the students with artistic inspiration.
 Upon entering the abandoned Kinmen Culture Park, Art University student Wu Ping-Sheng unexpectedly stumbled across the "sounds" of the ruins: "the sounds of bird calls within the empty buildings."
-He said, "I felt that there was a massive, empty space within the building, as if I were in a massive birdcage."15 He recorded the "sounds" of the ruins and added a random noise as a response, creating an artwork.
+He said, "I felt that there was a massive, empty space within the building, as if I were in a massive birdcage."
+He recorded the "sounds" of the ruins and added a random noise as a response, creating an artwork.

-Though the student voices in Mirage I: Disused Public Property in Taiwan appear young and naïve, and this art project was focused on a survey of the vacant spaces across Taiwan, using photography and writing to reveal reality and criticize government actions, the shared participation and experience of the students is another point of value in this artistic action.
-In interviews, YAO Jui-Chung said that the possible results of this action would be changes to the self, adjustment of aesthetic views, improvement of interpersonal relations, the production of value and the promotion of change in the social situation.16 Looking at the "mosquito hall survey action," we can already see all of these effects presenting themselves.
+Though the student voices in Mirage - Disused Public Property in Taiwan appear young and naïve, and this art project was focused on a survey of the mosquito halls across Taiwan, using photography and writing to reveal reality and criticize government actions, the shared participation and experience of the students is another point of value in this artistic action.
+In interviews, Yao Jui-chung says that the possible results of this action would be changes to the self, adjustment of aesthetic views, improvement of interpersonal relations, the production of value and the promotion of change in the social situation.
+16 Looking at the "mosquito hall survey action," we can already see all of these effects presenting themselves.
 Through the students' participation in this artistic activity (individual participation) and the shifts in their concepts and fields of vision, their relationship with society shifts closer to reality (participation in society).
 This artistic action can use artistic methods to raise real social issues, raising people's consciousness for discussion (the citizen's participation in society).

-As of the writing of this article, Mirage II: Disused Public Property in Taiwan (Chinese Version, 2011) has already begun, with plans to publish another case survey.
+As of the writing of this article, the Mirage "mosquito hall survey action" Part II has already begun, with plans to publish another case survey.
 It will once again use the power of art to lift up an aspect of society to scrutiny.